vawser/Fate/README.md

-Archive of WIP Cinders 3.0.0 work.
+Archive of Cinders 3.0.0 work.